samallen502/samallen502.github.io/README.md

 .. what function does ex( animate() is used to move the elements in the info div across the screen)

 ```

+## Acknowledgements

+I'd like to take this opportunity to thank some folks who shared knowledge, making this project possible:

+1. https://blog.christopherianmurphy.com/2016/01/responsive-pure-css-menu/ helped me build a responsive mobile-first menu that was intentionally free of JavaScript (as core features should not depend upon JavaScript per the "unobtrusive JavaScript" principle).